 These earrings tell a story of European History!

 Dona Maria, the Queen of Portugal.
 The Frescoes are from her chambers.
-The photo of the Queen was from a drawing/engraving.

 According to Wikipedia: